Historic churches · South East England

 History

-By the late 1860s, plans were made to build a dedicated church for the population of Osney Town (now New Osney).
-Christ Church College, which held the advowson of St Thomas’s parish, provided a triangular site known as “Mrs. Jones’s Field” north-west of Osney Island.
+By the late 1860s plans had been made to build a dedicated church for the population of Osney Town (now New Osney).
+Christ Church College, which held the advowson of St Thomas’s parish, provided a triangular site known as “Mrs Jones’s Field” north-west of Osney Island.
 The architect Samuel Sanders Teulon was commissioned to design the new church.
 The foundation stone was laid on 13 December 1870 by John Talbot, MP, at a public ceremony.
 It was built by the local firm of Honour & Castle and it was originally intended for the church tower to have a spire.
 The new parish of St Frideswide’s was thereby established, carved out of St Thomas the Martyr parish to serve the Osney and Botley Road…

 Architecture